-• The interior lights will illuminate when the key is removed from the ignition.
+• The lamps will illuminate when the key is removed from the ignition.

 The lamps automatically turn off after 25 seconds.
-The dome and cargo lamp controls must not be set to the OFF position for the illuminated exit system to operate.
+The dome and cargo lamp controls must not be set to the off position for the illuminated exit system to operate.

-KEYLESS ENTRY SYSTEM
+SECURICODETM KEYLESS ENTRY SYSTEM